rogerhyam/wfo-backbone-management/green_book/README.md

 All names have a "Name String" part.
 This is the word that is minted when the name is published.
 For a Family it is the family name.
 For a genus it is the genus name.
 For a species it is the specific epithet.
 For a subspecies it is the subspecific epithet.

 Names below the rank of genus have a "Genus Part" or "Genus String" to their names.
 This indicates the genus they were placed in when published or the combination made.
-(FIXME: Mention homotypic genera?)

 Names below the rank of species have a "Species Part" or "Species String" to their name indicating the combination they were published in.

-From the point of view of nomenclature subsubspecies and subvarieties are direct "children" of the species.
+From the point of view of nomenclature, subsubspecies and subvarieties are direct "children" of the species.
 There are no polynomials in botany.
 This is because they could be placed in any subspecies or variety within that species  without changing their name.
 The rank isn't part of the name.
 The same rule applies for divisions of the genus.
-See Article 53.3 of the code https://www.iapt-taxon.org/nomen/pages/main/art_53.html#Art53.3
+See [Article 53.3](https://www.iapt-taxon.org/nomen/pages/main/art_53.html#Art53.3).
+(In some output formats full polynomials may be rendered based on the taxonomy but that is not how the names are modelled internally.)

 Where it doesn't cause confusion the three parts may be referred to simply as Name, Genus and Species but care must be taken.
 Better to say the Name String of a name than the Name of a name!